Beef Breakdown — Front Quarters; What are they?

 Ground beef will always be part of every share—well-trimmed steaks and roasts always yield scraps that are best used as ground beef.

 Ground beef comprises at least 35% of any share, and 40% to 50% is more typical for most people's custom cutting instructions.
 Kookoolan Farms standard-cuts 1/8th shares target 75-80% lean for the ground beef.
-When you order a custom quarter or half, you can request that additional fat be added, up to 30% fat/70% lean (which is what I choose when we have beef for our own freezer processed).
+When you order a custom quarter or half, you can request that extra-fatty ground beef (which is what I choose when we have beef for our own freezer processed).

 And if you’re trying to reduce the percentage of simple carbohydrates in your diet or to skew your diet toward Keto or Paleo, one of the very easiest ways to do this is to increase the fat percentage in your ground beef.